LucasDelfino92/morrowindsharp/modlist.md

 - [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
 They will still greet you, though, you just have to be a bit closer.
 - [**Higher Faction Requirements**](https://www.nexusmods.com/morrowind/mods/45732) by King Feraligatr: makes factions have higher requirements for advancing.
   - Hide/disable **higher faction requirements - Morrowind Only.esp**.
+- [**Hortator and Nerevarine Titles**](https://www.mediafire.com/file/z5bcybwpas506iw/Hortator_and_Nerevarine_Titles_v1.0.zip/file) by Gavrilo93: adds the "Hortator" and "Nerevarine" factions to your character sheet, once all Great Houses named you as such and you have touched the Moon and Star, respectively.
+As "Hortator" you will also gain disposition bonuses and penalties.
 - [**Hortator Nerevarine Fix**](https://www.nexusmods.com/morrowind/mods/43097) by hollaajith: let's you complete the main quest normally even if your level and reputation are high, stopping the "concerned people" from forcing you to meet the archanon.
 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros: adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
 It includes new bows, crossbows, arrows, bolts and throwing weapons.
 All weapons have been seamlessly integrated into the game world via leveled lists and other means.
 The new Stalhrim items can be crafted in the same way as the vanilla items.
 All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
 - [**Illegal Summoning**](https://www.nexusmods.com/morrowind/mods/47105?) by OperatorJack: performing a summoning spell in a town or city is now illegal, as it was originally intended to be.
 Applies to the player, NPCs, and creatures.